bilalhaytammarwan/gestioncv/README.md

-## Running the Project with Maven & Docker Compose
+## Running with Maven & Docker Compose

 ### Build the Project with Maven
 Make sure you're in the root folder of the project, then run: